PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 >>> _ = pl.xlim((0,12))

-Finally, we plot the associated SVM weight profile for each peristimulus timepoint of both voxels.
+Finally, we plot the associated SVM weight profile for each peristimulus time-point of both voxels.
 For easier selection we do a little trick and reverse-map the sensitivity profile through the last mapper in the dataset's chain mapper (look at ``evds.a.mapper`` for the whole chain).
 This will reshape the sensitivities into ``cross-validation fold x volume x